thainh11/OCR_Handwriting_BKAI/README.md

 ## Results

-The text detection model achieves an F1-score of 0.87 on the BKAI test set.
-The text recognition model achieves an accuracy of 0.92 on the BKAI test set.
-The OCR system achieves an end-to-end accuracy of 0.81 on the BKAI test set.
-Some examples of the OCR system output are shown below:
+The text detection model achieves an CER(Character Error Rate) is 0.66 point, i think it not a good number, but if i have free time, i will make the model better.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](^5^) file for details.

-You can download the data from this link: https://drive.google.com/drive/folders/1dlhSYYrLE0GMUOUV-GDmNcJs2_Tu4KYa?fbclid=IwAR2JHnQkTvMC0sKDtqtV7l7LxdBvmyTppV0Z7mDQe0NfJJ-qSZyhJkLm66A